 Remember that the route to market and exploitation are as important as the product/service development aspects.
 Many projects fall on the route-to-market aspect and don’t demonstrate that they have engaged likely customers or manufacturers.

-The funding assessor wants to understand if the project partners have the skills, experience, resources and facilities to carry out the project AND exploit the results themselves.
+The funding assessor wants to understand if the project partners have the skills, experience, resources and facilities to carry out the project and exploit the results themselves.

 Many people wonder what the perfect consortium looks like, but there is no magic formula for the ideal number of partners in a successful project.
 It is all about what is right for the particular project you are proposing.
 If you need 15 partners or 1 it doesn’t matter as long as you can justify it.